Security considerations

 Authorization headers such as Cookies or JWT tokens returned by the SDK after a successful authentication are not cached by the SDK in any way.
 The SDK directly parses and returns the HTTP authorization headers.
 In addition the iOS SDK returns the authorization cookies from ephemeral url session in case no cookie was returned in HTTP headers.

-Push notifications are one way that the Nevis Mobile Authentication backend uses to communicate with the mobile application.
-To ensure confidentiality, push notification content is sent end-to-end encrypted to the mobile applications.
+Out-of-band communication channels are one way the Nevis Mobile Authentication backend uses to communicate with the mobile application.
+To ensure confidentiality, authentication content is sent end-to-end encrypted to the mobile applications.
 The Javascript Object Signing and Encryption (JOSE) framework is used for this purpose.
 The SDK generates the necessary asymmetric key material, and securely stores it on the device.
 To establish the encrypted communication channel, the public key can be sent to the backend when registering the registration token.

-Encrypting push notification content eliminates the following main security concern: If an attacker reads an unencrypted push notification, they could potentially extract the tokens required to retrieve the plaintext of the transaction text in out-of-band transaction confirmation operations.
+Encrypting out-of-band content eliminates the following main security concern: If an attacker reads an unencrypted message, they could potentially extract the tokens required to retrieve the plaintext of the transaction text in out-of-band transaction confirmation operations.
 But they will not be able to confirm the transaction, since explicit user verification is required.

 Further information regarding push notification encryption can be found in the Out-of-band message transmission chapter of the nevisFIDO documentation.